nginx/unit-docs/source/installation.rst

       .. code-block:: console

-         # service unitd restart  # Necessary for Unit to pick up any changes in language module setup
+         # service unit restart  # Necessary for Unit to pick up any changes in language module setup

       Runtime details: